-- Our universe exists in the DC multiverse; we're Earth-Prime.
-We get comics based on other universes, like everybody else, which raises the question of if what the writters put in comics affect other verses, or are they just story tellers?.
-We have only one native superhero (a Superboy, which makes sense since, every Universe seems to have a Superboy/Superman), left to help with the Crisis on Infinite Earths before he was scheduled to go public.
-He's become a bit of a Jerkass Straw Fan in the decades since, being the last piece of the Silver Age the heroes tend to forget him inbetween appearances.
+- Our universe exists in the DC multiverse; we're Earth-Prime (Earth-33 in the post-Flashpoint multiverse).
+We get comics based on other universes, like everybody else, which raises the question of if what the writers put in comics affect other verses, or are they just story tellers?.
+We have only one native superhero (a Superboy, which makes sense since every Universe seems to have a Superboy/Superman), left to help with the Crisis on Infinite Earths before he was scheduled to go public.
+He's become a bit of a Jerkass Straw Fan in the decades since, being the last piece of the Silver Age the heroes tend to forget him in-between appearances.
 (He believes that the writers cause the events in the comics to happen, but that could just be to avoid taking responsibility for his actions.)

 - One Golden Age story in Superman has an in-universe comic book character created by Lois Lane called Mental Man come to life.
 Like the Sherlock Holmes explanation in The Real Ghostbusters below, he explained that he was brought to life by the collective belief of his readers.
 Turns out to be a subversion when it's revealed to be Aquaman in disguise, helping Supes in one of his Golden-Age-style complex plans to catch crooks.

 - In the Marvel Universe, some heroes license their likenesses for charity comics published by...
 Marvel.

 - Marvel went so far as to have Captain America's civilian identity become the artist for his own comic!